Instructions for Authors

 Manuscripts that are judged to be of insufficient quality or unlikely to be competitive enough for publication are rejected during initial screening.
 The remaining manuscripts go through a single-blind peer review process with two or more reviewers.
 In single-blind review, reviewers' identities are hidden from the authors but not vice versa.
 Possible decisions after review are: accept as is, minor revision, major revision, or reject.
 Authors should submit back their revisions within 1 month in the case of minor revision, or 3 months in the case of major revision.
 To submit a revision please sign in here and use the submit button at the right side of page.
 Manuscripts with significant results are typically reviewed and published at the highest priority.

-There is no publication charge during the current promotional period of this journal.
+There is no publication fee during the current promotional period of this journal.
 There is no submission charge.

 Format for Publication